The Writing Studies Program's community and transnational writing projects grow out of its commitment to public engagement in its curriculum.

 Emerson Maintenance Workers Class

-Co-sponsored by the Writing Studies Program and the Social Justice Center, this weekly 90-minute course was designed by Tamera Marko and is co-taught with MFA graduate and Writing Studies Program instructor Eric Sepenoski.
+Co-sponsored by the Writing Studies Program and the Social Justice Collaborative, this weekly 90-minute course was designed by Tamera Marko and is co-taught with MFA graduate and Writing Studies Program instructor Eric Sepenoski.
 Both are fluent in Spanish and have lived in Latin America.
 The program was created at the request of Spanish-speaking Emerson maintenance workers, ages 24 to 64, who make up the program's core population and regularly attend classes in fall and spring semesters.
 The workers, who are from Central and South America, make their needs known to the teachers, who then develop English lessons suited to these needs.

 Lessons are structured around vocabulary acquisition, question formation, verb conjugations, homophones, and translation.
 Students frequently act out scenarios such as “visiting the hospital,” “parent-teacher conferences,” “elevator conversations,” “at the registry of motor vehicles,” and “negotiating immigration issues.”
 Students produce a substantial amount of written work in English, composing narratives and descriptions about home life, food traditions, and cultural heritages.
 Some write about the discrimination they experience as a result of their accents and appearances.

 PBM is a transnational educational project in collaboration with students and faculty at the Universidad Nacional de Colombia in Medellin.
 The project was founded in 2009 by Tamera Marko and Jota Samper.
 PBM includes the creation of a historical archive that records video histories with alternative visions of the city of Medellin and its future, exhibitions of emerging Colombian student artists at Emerson and other Boston-area colleges and universities, and writing workshops taught by Marko and Trimbur for faculty and students at the Universidad Nacionale.